vercel-support/johnny.sh/content/blog/the-problem-with-react-context.md

 On top of `React.Context`, we have new(ish) hooks-based APIs for using contexts, namely `React.useContext`.

-Basically, we have a super easy way to gain global state management in React.
+Throwing these two things together, along with `useReducer`, we have a super easy way to gain global state management in React.
 We can easily get a super easy, super awesome, Redux-like global store with this approach.

+Here's a common example.

 ```javascript
 import { createContext, useContext, useReducer } from 'react'